Will3am13/Robot_Vision_System/Final_Paper.md

 The project adheres to several crucial industry standards that govern robotic systems and vision processing equipment.
 For safety compliance, the system follows ISO 10218-1:2011 and ISO/TS 15066:2016 standards for collaborative robots, ensuring safe human-robot interaction in shared workspaces.

-In terms of communication protocols, the system utilizes standards-compliant interfaces including IEEE 802.3 for network communication and USB specifications for camera connectivity.
+In terms of communication protocols, the system utilizes standards-compliant interfaces, including IEEE 802.3 for network communication and USB specifications for camera connectivity.

 ## Development Plan